nickovchinnikov/datasatanism/docs/posts/linear_layer_and_sgd.md

 1
 \end{bmatrix}$$

-Here's the implementation of the `backward` method for the `Linear` layer:
+Here's the full implementation of the `Linear` layer:

 ```python
 class Linear(Module):